 I feel almost guilty about posting this recipe!
 It is so simple, so easy and so cheap.
 But let’s not start there, shall we?
 Let’s start at the beginning.

-You see…..
-I had a bit of an aphid problem in my garden.
-A few plants had aphids and since we are at the VERY beginning of the fall gardening season here in Phoenix, I wanted to nip that problem in the bud.
-I went right on over to Home Depot and bought some insecticidal soap – http://amzn.to/191Vlyk and I sprayed the little buggers.
+You see… I had a bit of an aphid problem in my garden.
+A few plants had aphids and since we are at the VERY beginning of the fall gardening season here, I wanted to nip that problem in the bud.
+I went right on over to Home Depot and bought some insecticidal soap and I sprayed the little buggers.
 Then I did it again the next evening just to be sure.
 It worked like a charm!

-The problem is…. that bottle of insecticidal soap was NOT cheap (at least by my definition) and using it on several plants over two days depleted it.
+The problem is… that bottle of insecticidal soap was NOT cheap (at least by my definition) and using it on several plants over two days depleted it.
 So, what’s a girl to do?
 Keep buying these expensive bottles of soap?
 No way.
 I took to the internet determined to make my own and here’s what I came up with.
 It is simple, cheap and organic.
-Doesn’t get much better.
+It doesn’t get much better.